 Here is a categorized list that I came up with in about fifteen minutes.
-I have the feeling that if I spent an hour my list would run longer than wordpress would allow for a single entry.
+I have the feeling that if I spent an hour my list would run longer than WordPress would allow for a single entry.

 Low Self Esteem